 The club shall be entitled to give disclosure of information relating to the member’s business which has become known to the club where such disclosure is required by law, or any rule, regulation, order or direction of any authority or if necessary for the proper performance of the club’s or managers’ obligations.

-All notices and documents required by the rules to be given to the club or to the managers must be in writing and addressed to the managers.
+All notices and documents required by these rules to be given to the club or to the managers must be in writing and addressed to the managers.

 Every notice and document served personally is deemed served on the day of service; if served by post, fax or e-mail is deemed served on the second day after posting or sending.
 Proof of posting is sufficient proof of service by post, while the managers’ record of any electronic communication is sufficient proof of service by other means.